PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 Once we have `kops` installed we are good to go!

 ### How to do it

-Firstly we need to ensure that we have our tooling configured correctly as per the instructions in the getting ready section above.
+Firstly we need to ensure that we have our tooling configured correctly as per the instructions in the *Getting Ready* section.

 To confirm we should have the following environment variables defined in our working shell:

 ```sh
 export PATH=~/Library/Python/<version>/bin/:$PATH